jmuchemb/fssync/README.rst

 of csync2, with inode tracking and without bidirectional synchronization.
 The local database really makes fssync & csync2 faster than the well-known rsync_.

-Another solution I considered to secure my laptop data was DRBD_ in `disconnected/asynchronous mode`_.

 SEE ALSO